-- Rates, classified display ads:

-Situations Wanted (Personal ads) \$25.00 per inch.
+- Rates, classified display ads: Situations Wanted (Personal ads) \$25.00 per inch.
 All other \$45.00 per inch.
 More than 4" billed at run-of-book rate.

-Stations for Sale, Wanted to Buy Stations.
-Employment Agencies and Business Opportunity advertising requires displayers and Business Opportunity advertising requires displayers. play space.
+Stations for Sale, Wanted to Buy Stations, Employment Agencies and Business Opportunity advertising requires dis-blow decode play space.

-Agency Commission Only on display space.
+Agency Commission only on display space.

-Number, C/o BROADCASTING, 1735 DeSales St., N.W., Washington, D.C.
+Number, c/o BROADCASTING, t735 DeSates St, N.W., Wash-ington, D.C.
 20036.

-Word Count: Include name and address, Name of city (Desales) or of state (New York) counts as two words.
-Zip Code or phone number including area code counts as one word.
-(Publisher reserves the right to omit Zip code and/or abbreviate words if space does not permit.)
-Count each abbreviation. intitle, single figure or group of figures or letters as a word.
-Symbols such as 35mm, COD.
-PD, GM, etc. count as one word.
+Word Count: Include name and address.
+Name of city (Des Moines) or of state (New York) counts as two words.
+Zip Code or phone number including area code courts as one word.
+(Publisher reserves the right to omit Zip code and/or abbreviate words if space does not permit).
+Count each abbreviation. in-itial, single figure or group of figures or letters as a word.
+Sym-bols such as 35mm, COD, PD, GM, etc. count as one word.
 Hyphenated words count as two words.

 Name Phone

-City
+City State Zip

-Insert time(s), Starting date Box No
+Insert time(s).
+Starting date Box No

-Display (nu mber of inches).
+Display (nu umber of inches).

 Indicate desired category:

 Сору: